 Generally, you don’t need to do anything with proxy settings.
 If you use external proxies in your browser, verify the data entered under the manual proxy settings are correct.

 Trick 6 : Turn Off The Sandbox Mode

-- Sandbox mode security feature can make your chrome unresponsive.
-Try disabling this feature and check whether the problem persists.
+- Sandbox mode security feature can make your chrome go not responding.
+Try disabling this feature and check whether the problem persist.

 - Right click on the Google chrome short cut (In Desktop).

 - Select “Properties” and navigate to the tab “Shorcut”.

 - Append the string “-no-sandbox-” at the end of target field.